 Nigeria is among the eleven countries of the world reckoned with a high burden of malaria (WHO,2023).
 The country was reported in 2022 to account for an estimated 67.2 million cases and 188,480 (31%) of the death due to malaria (WHO, 2023).
 A countrywide surveillance of 586 clusters and analysis of data collected from the District Health Information System revealed 22% as the overall prevalence of malaria in Nigerian children (NMIS, 2021).
 The prevalence of malaria was observed to vary significantly between the geopolitical zones and the highest prevalence (29%) and highest risk (21.57%) of contracting malaria were recorded in Northwest, Nigeria (Isiko et al., 2024).
 The distribution of malaria between the states in Northwest was heterogeneous and the prevalence ranged from 26% in Kano to 46% in Kebbi state (NMIS, 2021).
 Several previous health facility based surveys which were conducted at Kano have reported values for malaria prevalence varying widely from 39.2% to 62.5% (Taura et al., 2009; Gajida et al., 2010).
 Earlier studies on malaria among pregnant women attending ant-natal clinics at various hospitals in Kano reported malaria positivity rates of 51.7% and 37% at a primary health facility (Gajida et al., 2010).
 The recent study reported malaria prevalence as 35% and 62% at different tertiary health facilities located at Kano Municipality (Galadanci et al., 2024).
 Similar community based studies in the past, have reported 59.1% and 62.6% as prevalence of P. falciparum at Garki in Jigawa and five different LGAs in Kano state respectively (Molineaux, et al., 1980; Dawaki et al., 2016).
 Researchers who investigated the epidemiology of malaria in Kano and other places in Nigeria have established variable relationship between malaria prevalence and socio-demographic factors (Dawaki et al., 2016, Ibrahim et al., 2022).
 Malaria prevalence has been reported to vary significantly with age, gender, pregnancy status, level of income, literacy and size of family and use of Long Lasting Insecticidal Nets (LLINS) (Isiko et al., 2024) and in contrast significant association has not been found between malaria prevalence and these demographic parameters (Ibrahim et al., 2022; Sawna et al., 2018; Jegede at al., 2020).
 Malaria in human has been shown also to be influenced by genetic polymorphisms notably ABO blood groups and haemoglobin genotypes (Degarege et al 2019; Fleming et al., 1979; Zerihun et al., 2011).
 Several epidemiological investigations have shown an increase in severity of P. falciparum infection among individuals with blood group A and a decrease among those with blood group O(Afoakwah et al., 2016; Rowe et al., 2007) while others have reported lack of relationship of ABO blood system with severe malaria (Kuadzi et al., 2011; Fischer et al., 1998).
 Some studies still reported increased severity of P. falciparum among individuals with blood group B or AB rather than A (Panda et al., 2012) and findings on the association of the ABO blood group with level of P. falciparum infection remain inconclusive (Degarege et al., 2019).
 The heterozygote mutant HbAS genotype has been consistently reported to offer protection against severe as well as uncomplicated malaria and parasitaemia (De Mendonça et al., 2012).
 Hitherto, studies on epidemiology of malaria in Kano focused on socio-demographic factors but little is known about the effect of ABO and haemoglobin genotypes in particular.
 The aim of this study was to investigate the relationship of socio-demographic factors, ABO blood group and haemoglobin genotypes with malaria prevalence.

-2. MATERIAL AND METHOD
+2. MATERIALS AND METHODS

 2.1 Study site